jasoncolburne/QuantumComputer.jl/README.md

   * properly collapse a superposition during measurement (the squaring/

-rooting when we sum the unrealized state into the realized state causes a loss of information) (need to sum in a more sophistocated way?)
+rooting when we sum the unrealized state into the realized state causes a loss of information) (need to sum in a more sophistocated way? is this possible?)

   * construct a gate from a circuit (planned, pretty simple to implement)
   * decompose a gate into a circuit of smaller gates (unplanned)